spacetimewave/trustnet-engine/CONTRIBUTING.md

 1. Fork the GitHub repository.
 2. Clone the forked repository in your local machine.
-3. Authenticate with GitHub with SSH (step 3.1) or Github CLI (step 3.2):
+3. Authenticate with GitHub using SSH (step 3.1) or Github CLI (step 3.2):

    3.1.
 Generate SSH key, and add it to SSH and GitHub.